RaffOwO/vesuveus/README.md

 - And don't get me started on the **uneven stagger** and that funky top row!
 I like my keyboard to be consistent and uniform.
 I know, it's a bit nitpicky, but it's just how I roll.

-So, I put my quirky preferences and design philosophies to work and created the ultimate balance - Vesuveus!
+So, I put my quirky preferences and design philosophies to work and created this perfect balance - ***Vesuveus***!

 ## Why Handwired?
 Ain't Got Time for PCBs!